prestongarno/kotlinq/README.md

 Allowing for a strict selection of subfields from a type while both supporting type-safe queries and also null safety that kotlin provides is challenging.
 The generated classes from the GraphQL schema types, interfaces, and unions are represented as <i>abstract classes containing all declared fields of their base type, with `protected` access modifier</i>

-To illustrate the reasoning for using a class-based inheritance model, consider the following GraphQL schema definition:
+Using a class inheritance model, consider the following GraphQL schema definition:

 ```
 type User {